 Types of green roofs

 Green roofs can be installed on a wide variety of buildings, from residential homes to apartments and offices – provided the building is equipped with a flat or low-slope roof.
-There are two types of green roofs: extensive and intensive.
-Each type serves a unique and specific purpose.
+There are three main types of green roofs: extensive, semi-intensive, and intensive.

 Image source: Zinco